Can you be born with an STD?

 No one really likes talking about STDs – the subject’s connected with a lot of shame for a lot of people.
 So, it can feel extra uncomfortable to talk about STDs regarding some of our most precious people in the world: newborns.

-However, STDs are a normal part of sexual health screening for pregnant women.
+However, STDs are a normal part of sexual health screening for pregnant women in many countries.
 After all, the effects of a newborn getting an STD can be very serious.

 Whether you’re a parent-to-be, someone planning for the future, or just curious about sexual health, this article will give you an idea of how STDs can affect newborns and what can be done to prevent them.